-Under the GDPR, similar to the previous legislation, you can process personal data if one of the six conditions is met, known as the lawfulness of processing;
+Under the UK GDPR, you can process personal data if one of the six conditions is met, known as the lawfulness of processing:

-Where you process personal data, you should always adhere to the spirit of the 6 data protection principles.
+Where you process personal data, you should always adhere to the spirit of the six data protection principles.
 Personal data shall be;

-Enshrined within the six principles is the express requirement to demonstrate ‘accountability’ and transparency.
+Enshrined within the six principles is the express requirement to demonstrate ‘accountability’ for compliance purposes.

 When you are dealing with sensitive personal data, you can only process the personal data if you meet certain further conditions in addition to those set out above.
 Like with non-sensitive personal data, when processing, you are obliged to respect and uphold the six data protection principles.

-Sensitive personal data (renamed “special category data” and expanded under GDPR) consists of information on an individual’s:
+Special category data consists of information on an individual’s: